fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

 The error *...
-Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
+Software caused connection abort ...* means that the email server or something between FullEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

 The errors *...
 BYE Logging out ...*, *...
 Connection reset ...* mean that the email server